softprops/lando/README.md

 including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
 Because these tools are likely to already exist within organizations, the barrier of introducing Rustlang into their arsenel will be much lower.
 Lando does not intend to replace these tools but instead to work well with them 👫🏾.

-> 💡 What makes Rust a good choice for Lambda applications?
+### 👍 What makes Rust a good choice for Lambda applications

 The AWS [cost model for lambda](https://aws.amazon.com/lambda/pricing/) is largely based on two factors: memory size and speed.
 The CPU provided to applications is proportional to memory size requested.
 Lambda has a pay per usage cost model billing favoring applications that are both fast and have low memory overheads.

 As a systems language, Rust is designed specifically for these kinds of needs.
 Rust has a very [tiny runtime](https://www.rust-lang.org/en-US/faq.html#does-rust-have-a-runtime), manages memory [very effciently](https://www.rust-lang.org/en-US/faq.html#is-rust-garbage-collected), and is [extremely fast](https://www.rust-lang.org/en-US/faq.html#how-fast-is-rust).
 .

 As a highly embeddable language, its interop story for runtimes like python's is 💖.
 Be mindful that lando assumes you're exposing these applications through AWS API gateway which has its own [generous pricing model](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html).

 ## 📦  install